Mixed Results for Macon-Bibb’s Pedestrian Safety Review Board

 There are far too many cases where a Georgia nursing home resident’s bedsores could have been avoided or complications minimized if the nursing facility provided the care it was ethically and legally required to.
 Fortunately, nursing homes and their staff can be held liable for their misconduct.

 Proving that pressure ulcers and bedsores are the result of negligent or intentional misconduct by a nursing home or its staff members and not an unavoidable consequence of being largely bedridden, can be difficult.
 Having counsel experienced in nursing home lawsuits can improve your likelihood of successfully obtaining fair compensation.
-If you would like more information or would like to discuss your case, contact Williams Elleby Howard & Easter today to schedule a free consultation by calling 833-LEGALGA.
+If you would like more information or would like to discuss your case, contact Attorney Marc Howard at Williams Elleby Howard & Easter today to schedule a free consultation by calling 833-LEGALGA.

 3 of the Most Common Daycare Injuries